 Evil for Vim Style Editingλ︎

-Evil (extensible vi layer for Emacs) layer provides multiple editing states, multi-modal editing, simplifying keybindings by reducing the need for simultaneous key presses.
+Evil (extensible vi layer for Emacs) provides multiple editing states, multi-modal editing, simplifying keybindings by reducing the need for simultaneous key presses.

 Spacemacs provides Evil editing states and simplified keybindings throughout all layers and major modes.